ProducerDev/producer/README.md

 With Lucix, you **build first** and sync via your cloud of choice when you are ready, making it perfect for LLM code generation contexts and rapid development.

-[Get the latest roadmap updates on our blog](https://lucix.storage/blog/) or join our [Discord](https://discord.gg/cCryrNHePH) to collaborate.
-Read the docs to learn more about the [architecture](https://use-lucix.com/docs/architecture).
+[Get the latest roadmap updates on our website](https://lucix.dev/) to collaborate.
+Read the docs to learn more about the [architecture](https://lucix.dev/docs/architecture/index.html).

 ### Debug